fijka/AndroidApp_FullMoon/README.md

-# Full Moon Android APP
+# Full Moon Android App

 Student assignment.
 The application allows you to find some information about lunar phases.